 *First Nations University of Canada Aboriginal Peoples' Publishing Award

-The characters are often fragile, sometimes unlikeable, but ultimately can be identified or sympathized with.
-At the centre of the stories are notions of identity and belonging, and the complex relationships between children and parents, both those who are real and those who are just pretending.
+At the centre of these stories are notions of identity and belonging, and the complex relationships between children and parents, both those who are real and those who are just pretending.